top of page

 A threatened species is a species that is threatened with extinction.
 While eventual extinction is a natural process for all species within natural systems, it is naturally an extremely slow process taking many hundreds or thousands of years for a species to become extinct.
 Many species can evolve into new species over time carrying many of their genes with them, but the extinction of a species means the total loss of the entire gene pool that made up that species so it no longer exists.
 It is the loss of these species, their gene pool and the important ecological roles that each plays, that now threatens the integrity of the natural environment and together with climate change, is threatening the ability for our own survival on earth.

-Today, because of world-wide over population of humans and our insatiable appetite for food production and development, changing the world to suit ourselves individually without understanding that each of those changes impacts on our fundamental life-support systems - the natural environment - the extinction rate of species has increased to around 1000% higher than the natural rate.
-Because of that massive increase and the desperate need to maintain a functional environment, a set of pre-extinction criteria has been set up to help identify species and prioritise where recovery work is most needed.
+Today, the over population of humans and our accompanying insatiable appetite for food production and development, is destroying our fundamental life-support system - the natural environment.
+Consequently, the extinction rate of species has increased to around 1000% higher than the natural rate.
+Due to that massive increase and the desperate need to maintain a functional natural environment, a set of pre-extinction criteria has been set up to help identify species and prioritise where recovery work is most needed worldwide.
+These categories of threat are also applied to Australian wildlife and their habitats.

 The International Union for the Conservation of Nature (IUCN) developed a method to describe the conservation status of species that is now used worldwide.